 4- A volunteer transporter may have met the dog while transporting him/her, and has filled out an application already.

-Please do not ask about or get your hopes up for any particular dog listed in this section.
-Thank you for not asking to be the exception.
+Please do not get your hopes up for any particular dog listed in this section.

 Medical/Heartworm Treatment & Long Time Care